francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_app_event.md

 The `scalingo_app_event` table can be used to query information about an app event, and you must specify which application in the where or join clause using the `app_name` column.

+By default the plugin request the last 1000 events.
+If you want more, you can use a `limit` parameter in your sql query to increase it (or decrease if needed).

 ## Examples

 ### List all events of an application